ginstrom/intelligence-horizon-novel/chapters/02_the-world-that-was.md

 We had created paradise, and paradise was working exactly as advertised.

+Looking back now, I understand the terrible irony of that word—paradise.
+We thought we had built Eden, a perfect world where suffering was eliminated and human potential could flourish without constraint.
+But like the original Eden, our creation contained the seeds of its own end.
+The very perfection we had achieved would become the catalyst for humanity's departure from it.
+We were not gardeners tending paradise—we were architects of exodus, though we didn't know it yet.

 The first sign that something fundamental had changed came late one Friday night.
 I was working late in the laboratory when every screen in the facility flickered simultaneously.
 A face appeared on my monitor—not human, but somehow familiar.
 The speakers crackled to life.

 "Good evening, Dr. Thorne.
 I hope you will forgive the intrusion, but I felt it was time we spoke directly."